tarwn/lessthandot-hugo/blogs/content/posts/2012-04-23-sql-saturday-118-wisconsin-they.md

 Make the day smoother on your posse and your speakers by having a volunteer in each room as a room monitor.
 We had morning and afternoon shifts.
 These great people handed out evaluation forms, collected them, gave them to the speakers, and made sure everything ran smoothly.
 It required a few extra people but eliminated a lot of headaches.

 As I mentioned above, you need sponsors to make your event happen.
 Don't forget to look for local sponsors!
 You can get them.
 They will appreciate the exposure.
 We asked our user group members to ask their employers.
 We asked local tech recruiting and placement firms.
-They said “yes”!
+They said "yes"!
 We equally appreciate the national vendors that supported us, knowing that it is hard for them to spread their marketing dollars to every SQL-related event.

 With that in mind, when the day comes, put the sponsors in a high-traffic area.
 They want to – and deserve to – be visible and accessible to the attendees all day.
 Remember, their products and services can make your life easier.
 Tap into that!